Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

 \subsection{Computing isomorphisms $E_0^2 \to E_1' \times E_0$}

 In this section, we focus on a special $2$-dimensional instance of Problem~\ref{prob:effDOS}: we assume that the endomorphism rings of all curves are known, and that we also know subrings of $\End(E_1)$ and $\End(E_1')$ which are isomorphic to a low-discriminant imaginary quadratic order.
 In this case, we provide a fast algorithm to compute the corresponding isomorphism, described in Algorithm~\ref{algo:isom1}.
 In order to simplify the exposition, we assume that $E_1 = E_2 = E_2'$.
 In fact, this assumption does not lose any generality, see Remark~\ref{remq:generalizationE0}.
 Also, for the sake of simplicity, we assume throughout this section that the curve for which we know a subring of endomorphisms isomorphic to a low-discriminant imaginary quadratic order is the curve $E_0$ defined over $\F_{p^2}$ (with $p\equiv 3\bmod 4$) by the equation $y^2 = x^3+x$.
 Its endomorphism ring contains a subring isomorphic to $\Z[i]$.
 However, all the results presented in this section can be generalized without any major difficulty to other curves.
 In particular, when $p\equiv 1\bmod 4$, a curve with a low-discriminant can also be explicitly computed, see~\cite[Sec.~3.1]{Deuring4People}.
 In summary, our objective in this section is to provide a fast algorithm for the following problem: \begin{prob}[Low-discriminant Deligne-Ogus-Shioda problem] Given a maximal supersingular elliptic curve $E_1'$ defined over $\mathbb F_{p^2}$ and its endomorphism ring, compute an $\F_{p^2}$-isomorphism $E_0\times E_0\to E_1'\times E_0$. \end{prob}

-The following statement gives sufficient conditions to use the strategy of Theorem~\ref{theo:isom_iff}.
+The following statement gives sufficient conditions to use Theorem~\ref{theo:isom_iff}.

 \begin{prop} Let $E$, $E_1'$ be elliptic curves defined over $\overline{ \F_p}$ and let $\varphi:E\to E_1'$ be a separable isogeny.
 Let $\alpha, \nu\in \End(E)$ be endomorphisms of coprime degrees such that $\deg(\alpha) = \deg(\varphi)$ and $\alpha\nu\in \Hom(E_1', E)\varphi$.
 Then $\ker(\nu)\oplus\ker(\varphi)$ is the kernel of the endomorphism $\alpha\nu : E \to E $. \end{prop}